RSS

 Property Tax and Prepaid Utilities Adjustments

-If the previous owner prepaid property taxes or other utilities, they will be credited the prepaid portion on closing.
+If the previous owner prepaid property taxes or other utilities, the prepaid portion will be credited at closing.
 If they paid all their taxes by April, expect a significant adjustment in closing costs!

 Interest Adjustment (IA)

-Suppose you arrange to make your mortgage payments monthly on the first day of the month, and your transaction closes after the first day.
-In that case, your lender will charge you interest on closing to the next interest date, called the Interest Adjustment Date (IAD), when your payment cycle begins.
+Suppose you arrange to make your mortgage payments on the first of each month, and your transaction closes after the first day.
+In that case, your lender will charge interest on the closing date through the next interest date, called the Interest Adjustment Date (IAD), when your payment cycle begins.
 This can be a sizeable amount, but it is the correct interest you should pay.
 For example, close on June 15th, pay 15 days of interest on closing and start payments on August 1st.

 Property Insurance

 Home insurance covers the replacement value of your home (structure and contents).
-Your lending institution will request proof that you are insured, as it protects their investment in the loan.
+Your lending institution will request proof of insurance to protect its investment in the loan.

 Movers

-Buying a house or a condo is a big decision, not only financially but emotionally.
+Buying a house or condo is a significant decision, both financially and emotionally.
 This Home Buyers Guide London offers a few ideas and tips to help you feel prepared and confident throughout the process.

 Get Your Free Home Buyer’s Guide London, Ontario Now!